There are many different layers to learning about plants and herbalism.

 That’s why I am passionate about hands-on experiences with herbs.
 Of course books or lectures are great ways to begin to learn about herbs, but when it comes to really getting it, learning by doing is often what facilitates deeper understanding of all those layers.

-Today I want to show you how to use your sense of taste to tell the difference between two different herbal preparations.
+This article will show you how to use your sense of taste to tell the difference between two different herbal preparations.
 This will help you figure out the best herbal remedies for your situation.

 But first, tell me: does this sound familiar?
 Have you ever been excited to use an herb, but you get stuck because you don’t know exactly how to prepare it?